theodoremoreland/HawaiiClimateDataAPI/README.md

 For this project, I used Python to perform analysis on a climate database before mapping said database to custom built REST-API.
 I used Python and SQLAlchemy to do climate analysis and exploration on a hawaii.sqlite database, all analysis completed using SQLAlchemy ORM queries, Pandas, and Matplotlib.
 The REST-API was developed using vanilla Flask.

+*This project was for an assignment at Washington University's Data Analytics Boot Camp (2019).*

 ### Precipitation Analysis